wellzline/ProTIP/readme.md

 >
 > *Corresponding Author

-We propose an efficient framework, ProTIP, to evaluate the probabilistic robustness of Text-to-Image diffusion model with statistical guarantees.
+We propose an efficient framework, ProTIP, to evaluate the probabilistic robustness of Text-to-Image Diffusion Model with statistical guarantees.

 ## 🔥 News